AustinHackers/austinhackers.github.io/README.md

   * If your commit message is malformed, you won't notice.
 You have to count characters with your eyeballs.

 Syncing to Upstream (using the github.com website):
-  * From your forked repo in github.com, click the green button with the two white arrows that represents the compare & review function, right next to the drop down for your current branch
+  * From your forked repo in github.com, click the green button with the two white arrows that represent the compare & review function, right next to the drop-down for your current branch
   * If you are behind it should show something like, "There isn't anything to compare, try switching the base for your comparison".
 Click that link.
   * You should now see all the changes in the upstream master that you must sync
   * Hit the "Click to create a pull request for this comparison" link if that looks good to you.
-  * Towards the top of the page click the "Create pull request from these changes" link
+  * Towards the top of the page click the "Create a pull request from these changes" link
   * Fill out any commit information you want (this will be logged in YOUR forked repo)
   * Click the green Send pull request button.

 ----

-If you are more comfortable with the git command line interface, and want access to more complicated git functions not available via the GitHub UI, read on.
+If you are more comfortable with the git command-line interface and want access to more complicated git functions not available via the GitHub UI, read on.

 How to submit your speaker materials
 --